roadwarriorslive/Pipulate/README.md

 written and executed in Python entirely outside of the spreadsheet, cleanly passing the values back and forth, replacing question marks for output.
-This approach facilitates quick data-investigations from the comfortable and ubiquitous spreadsheet, effectively slapping an Ironman suit onto aspiring SEO or Social Media professionals to give them superpowers.
+This approach facilitates quick data-investigations from the comfortable and ubiquitous spreadsheet&#151;effectively slapping an Ironman suit onto aspiring SEO or Social Media professionals to give them superpowers.
 Watch the [Google Slides](http://goo.gl/v71kw8) or read the [Google Docs](http://goo.gl/p2zQa4).

 <img src="http://mikelevinseo.com/free-and-open-source-seo-software.png"/>